Shehr-e-Zaat: Original soundtrack

-The Theme song of Shehr-e-Zaat is taken from the 2000s enormous hit album Raqs-e-Bismil also known as Dance of Wounded of Sufi singer Abida Parveen, written or poetry by 18th century most famous Sufi poet Shah Niaz and originally composed by Muzaffar Ali for Parveen's album.
-Director Sultan Khoosat requested Abida Parveen to give the song for the show, as the song was perfectly fitted for the serial with its spiritualism cliché storyline and manner.
+The theme song of Shehr-e-Zaat is taken from the 2000s enormous hit album Raqs-e-Bismil also known as Dance of Wounded of Sufi singer Abida Parveen, written or poetry by 18th centuries most famous Sufi poet, Shah Niaz and originally composed by Muzaffar Ali for Parveen's album.
+Director Sultan Khoosat requested Abida Parveen to give the song for the show, as the song was perfectly fitted for the serial with its spiritualism, cliché storyline and manner.
 Despite its original release of almost above decade, Serial OST goes hit once again and highly appreciated by listeners of this song selection for Shehr-e-Zaat genre style serial.
 Abida's song Zahid ne Mera was also used when Falak finds out the relationship between Tabinda and Salman.

 Track listing

-Difference from the Novel
+Difference from the novel

 Prior to adaptation Shehr-e-Zaat was a story of comprises no more than 70 to 88 pages and was published in Ahmad's book Meri Zaat Zara-e-Benishan along with two more stories in first edition.
-Moreover, it was also published in Umeras another book Main Ne Khwabon Ka Shajar Dekha Hai with five other stories, but as for 2010s editions of Umera's work all adapted work is printed separately.
-To give the strength to story, Umera add two new characters Hamza (portrayed by Mohib Mirza) and Nani (portrayed by Samina Peerzada).
-Changes into story were positively accepted, although script for Drama serial settled with different opening and ended with not a same but similar ending.
+Moreover, it was also published in Umeras another book Main Ne Khwabon Ka Shajar Dekha Hai with five other stories, but as for 2010s editions of Umera's work, all adapted work is printed separately.
+To give the strength to story, Umera added two new characters Hamza (portrayed by Mohib Mirza) and Nani (portrayed by Samina Peerzada).
+Changes into story were positively accepted, although the script for Drama serial settled with different opening and ended with not a same but similar ending.
 Umera mentions the story plot set in Lahore and Karachi, but more than 85% of shoot was completed only in Karachi.